Fisher's exact test: Purpose and scope

 The test is useful for categorical data that result from classifying objects in two different ways; it is used to examine the significance of the association (contingency) between the two kinds of classification.
 So in Fisher's original example, one criterion of classification could be whether milk or tea was put in the cup first; the other could be whether Bristol thinks that the milk or tea was put in first.
 We want to know whether these two classifications are associated—that is, whether Bristol really can tell whether milk or tea was poured in first.
 Most uses of the Fisher test involve, like this example, a 2 × 2 contingency table (discussed below).
 The p-value from the test is computed as if the margins of the table are fixed, i.e. as if, in the tea-tasting example, Bristol knows the number of cups with each treatment (milk or tea first) and will therefore provide guesses with the correct number in each category.
 As pointed out by Fisher, this leads under a null hypothesis of independence to a hypergeometric distribution of the numbers in the cells of the table.
+This setting is however rare in scientific practice and the test is conservative, when one or both margins are random variables themselves.